Sri Lanka Food and Drink

 Sri Lanka Travel Information

 At Goway we believe that a well-informed traveller is a safer traveller.
-With this in mind, we have compiled an easy to navigate travel information section dedicated to Sri Lanka.
+With this in mind, we have compiled an easy-to-navigate travel information section dedicated to Sri Lanka.

 Learn about the history and culture of Sri Lanka, the must-try food and drink, and what to pack in your suitcase.
 Read about Sri Lanka's nature and wildlife, weather and geography, along with 'Country Quickfacts' compiled by our travel experts.
-Our globetrotting tips, as well as our visa and health information will help ensure you're properly prepared for a safe and enjoyable trip.
+Our globetrotting tips, as well as our visa and health information, will help ensure you're properly prepared for a safe and enjoyable trip.
 The only way you could possibly learn more is by embarking on your journey and discovering Sri Lanka for yourself.
 Start exploring… book one of our Sri Lanka tours today!

 Extend Your Trip

-After your Sri Lanka tour consider taking the time to visit other destinations.
+After your Sri Lanka tour considers taking the time to visit other destinations.
 Goway offers exciting China vacation packages, India tours and Thailand vacation packages plus a comprehensive selection of vacation packages in many other Asian countries.

 Book your Sri Lanka tour with Goway!